n-beckage/ChemHopper/README.md

 # ChemHopper Project Shop Log

+### 10/14/22

+**FIXED:** molecules are not being printed to grids in the same order each run, when ideally they would be.

+- **Solution:** Now order is preserved when in `uniq_desc` when removing duplicates in `all_desc`, and when `uniq_desc` is added to `master_set`.
+IOW, grids will print in consistent order across runs

 ### 10/11/22

-Successfully separated functions into separate script, `ChemTools.py`, from `test_linux`.
+Successfully separated functions into separate script, `ChemToolsLn.py`, from `test_linux`.

+- `ChemToolsWd.py` also runs successfully with `test_local` (windows version of program)

 - Noticed that chemical transformations are not as robust as I thought - see the grid produced by  the test run with ethane.
 When carbon is mutated to oxygen or nitrogen, bond mutations should be possible but are not explored.
-Neither is the adding a triple bont to nitrogen, which should be possible.
+Neither is the adding a triple bond to nitrogen, which should be possible.

 ### 10/10/22 - Back into the garage